 Seminars & Courses

-In order to ensure my clients are getting the most current, factual information when I work with them and their dogs, I regularly attend seminars as well as take continuing education courses.
+In order to ensure my clients are getting the most current, factual information when I work with them and their dogs, I regularly take seminars as well as continuing education courses.
 The following list is updated constantly as I expand my knowledge base in order to then share that information with you:

 *Dec 2018 – Epigenetics & Puppies (Dr Lynn Honeckman)

 *Dec 2018 – Predatory Behavior (Dr Tiffani Howell)

 *Oct 2018 – Defensive Handling & Playgroups (Michael Shikashio & Trish McMillan)

 *May 2018 – Canine Physiology (Kathryn Lord, PhD)

 *March 2018 – current – B.S. in Applied Psychology

 *Jan 2018 Clear Communication Tools (Sara Brueske)